m-ravin/simple_GenAI_Chatbot_App/README.md

 - **Groq+ LCEL + LangChain +LangServe App**:
   - small demo apps demonstrating how to compose, run, and serve simple LangChain-like chains and local execution flows.

+-- **Chatbot with Conversation History Notebook**:
+  - Demonstrates how to build a chatbot that maintains conversation history using LangChain's RunnableWithMessageHistory, allowing for context-aware interactions.
 ---

 ## Setup Instructions